Biomedical Engineering

 Thermal Fluid Assisted Medicine Laboratory

-we seamlessly integrate computational and experimental methodologies with machine learning to revolutionize the field of medical predictions and treatment optimization.
+We seamlessly integrate computational and experimental methodologies with machine learning to revolutionize the field of medical predictions and treatment optimization.
 Our focus is on providing patient-specific insights into the outcomes of various medical procedures, anticipating post-surgery complications, and designing tailored treatment and prevention strategies.

 Faculty: Fateme Esmailie

-Website: https://engineering.unt.edu/research/labs/tfam/
+Website: https://engineering.unt.edu/bme/research/labs/tfam/

 Computer Science and Engineering